pattmehta/EasyThumbs/README.md

 - **selectionColor**: The color of the selection border.
 - **selectionMode**: Selection mode of the list (none, single, multiple).
 - **selections**: The binding to the `@State` collection of selected index/indices.
+- **onRefresh**: A callback that gets invoked when the list is refreshed.
 - **content**: A closure that generates a view based on `ThumbData`.

 #### Debugging